Leonard Susskind: Early life and education

-Leonard Susskind was born to a Jewish family from the South Bronx in New York City.
-He began working as a plumber at the age of 16, taking over from his father who had become ill.
+Leonard Susskind was born in the South Bronx in New York City to a poor Jewish family whose father was a plumber.
+He began working as a plumber himself at the age of 16, taking over from his father who had become ill.
 Later, he enrolled in the City College of New York as an engineering student and had planned to study mechanical engineering but he changed his mind and later graduated with a B.S. in physics in 1962.
 In an interview in the Los Angeles Times, Susskind recalls a discussion with his father that changed his career path: "When I told my father I wanted to be a physicist, he said, 'Hell no, you ain't going to work in a drug store.'
 I said, 'No, not a pharmacist.'
 I said, 'Like Einstein.'
 He poked me in the chest with a piece of plumbing pipe.
 'You ain't going to be no engineer,' he said.
 'You're going to be Einstein.
 Susskind then studied at Cornell University under Peter A. Carruthers, where he earned his Ph.D. in 1965.